Connecting to the Console Port¶

 A new UART chip is being used on SG-5100s shipped after December 30, 2020.

-We have seen problems using Mac OSX as a serial console connection for the new Prolific UART chip.
-If you experience problems, please try a Microsoft Windows or Linux connection to the console port.
+Netgate TAC has received reports or problems using macOS as a serial console connection for the new Prolific UART chip.
+If a Mac cannot connect, please try a Microsoft Windows or Linux connection to the console port.

-There are Mac driver downloads that provide support for this part directly from the manufacturer here: https://prolificusa.com/product/pl2303gc-usb-full-uart-bridge-controller-gpio/
+There are macOS driver downloads that provide support for this part directly from the manufacturer here: https://prolificusa.com/product/pl2303gc-usb-full-uart-bridge-controller-gpio/

 Technical Information for the new UART chip: